What Is 100 - 45

 What is 100 - 45?
 A Deep Dive into Subtraction and its Applications

-This seemingly simple question, "What is 100 - 45?", opens a door to a fascinating world of mathematics.
+This seemingly simple question, "What is 100 - 45?Now, ", opens a door to a fascinating world of mathematics.
 While the immediate answer is straightforward, exploring the underlying concepts reveals the fundamental principles of subtraction, its practical applications, and its significance in various fields.
-This article will delve into the solution, explore different methods for solving subtraction problems, examine the broader context of subtraction within mathematics, and discuss its relevance in everyday life and advanced applications.
+This article will dig into the solution, explore different methods for solving subtraction problems, examine the broader context of subtraction within mathematics, and discuss its relevance in everyday life and advanced applications.

 Understanding Subtraction: The Basics